 |

-Report extract with a less than thorough summary of the potential contamination
+Report extract with a less than thorough summary of the potential contamination at the Glebelands,

 including a stab at possible land remediation costs.
 Some sections have similar text to that within the Brown Fields Appraisal document (see above).